MechanicalRabbit/DataKnots.jl/doc/src/knots.md

     │ 12 │
     =#

-## Reading CSV Files
+## Importing & Exporting via Tables.jl

-Consider a Comma Separated Variable ("CSV") file of employee data from the city of Chicago.
+We support the conversion to/from objects supporting the `Tables` interface.
+For example, this would permit the import of CSV data.

-    data = IOBuffer("""
+    csv_data = IOBuffer("""
     name,department,position,salary,rate
     "JEFFERY A", "POLICE", "SERGEANT", 101442,
     "NANCY A", "POLICE", "POLICE OFFICER", 80016,